dojo/docs/dojox/mvc.rst

 Features
 ========

-* dojox/mvc/sync, a simple data binding layer which support one-way or two-way binding and a converter:
+:ref:`dojox/mvc/sync <dojox/mvc/sync>` a simple data binding layer which support one-way or two-way binding and a converter.

-  * :ref:`dojox/mvc/sync  <dojox/mvc/sync>`

-* dojox/mvc/at, typically used in in data-dojo-props so that a widget can synchronize its attribute with another dojo.Stateful:
+:ref:`dojox/mvc/at <dojox/mvc/at>` typically used in in data-dojo-props so that a widget can synchronize its attribute with another dojo.Stateful.

-  * :ref:`dojox/mvc/at  <dojox/mvc/at>`

-* :ref:`StatefulModel has been depricated.  <dojox/mvc/StatefulModel>`
+:ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` has been depricated.

-* dojox.mvc.StatefulModel has several different features:
+* dojox/mvc/StatefulModel had several different features:

   * Support for array (Notifying removals/additions of elements to watchers)

-  * Conversion of dojox.mvc.StatefulModel from/to plain objects/values
+  * Conversion of dojox/mvc/StatefulModel from/to plain objects/values

   * Bridge to Dojo Object Store

-* Though some applications use all of these features, some applications do not.
+* Though some applications use all of these features, many applications do not.

-  * As 1.8 dojox.mvc supports binding any stateful attribute, dojox.mvc.StatefulModel’s unique approach of converting non-object value to dojox.mvc.StatefulModel (with “value” attribute) is no longer needed.
-Regular dojo.Stateful can be used as data model, in many cases.
+  * As 1.8 dojox/mvc supports binding any stateful attribute, dojox/mvc/StatefulModel’s unique approach of converting non-object value to dojox/mvc/StatefulModel (with “value” attribute) is no longer needed.
+Regular dojo/Stateful can be used as data model, in many cases.

   * Some applications do not use array in data model at all.